 Mailchimp will attempt to convert the date field to match your account's default date format.
 For best results, we recommend that you use the ISO Standard format, YYYY-MM-DD.

-If you store your contacts' birthdays in your list, you can use this information to send annual birthday automations that includes special offers or just friendly messages.
+If you store your contacts' birthdays in your list, you can use this information to send annual birthday automations that include special offers or just friendly messages.
 You'll need to import this information into a birthday field instead of a regular date field.
-Be sure to use the format Month/Day (MM/DD).
+Be sure to use the ISO Standard year-month-date format (YYYY-MM-DD).

 Image fields must contain the full source URL for a hosted image, which can be used to insert personalized images in campaigns.